 Species: The Black-whiskered Vireo (Vireo altiloquus) is a tropical vireo seen along the southeastern perimeters of the US.
-It is in comparison to the Red-eyed Vireo in size, but with a larger bill, shows more of an amber coloured iris, instead of a red iris.
-Common on some of the Caribbean islands and is a spring and summer visitor to the mainland only.
-Prefers to make its habitat near the coast and mangroves.
+It is similar in size to the Red-eyed Vireo but with a larger bill and shows more of an amber-coloured iris instead of a red iris.
+It is common on some of the Caribbean islands and is a spring and summertime visitor to the mainland only.
+It prefers to make its habitat near the coast and mangroves.

 Distinctions: The male and female are very similar looking in appearance.
-Has large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
-Gray head, white eye brows and face, with dark eye line and mustache.
-Greenish back and tail, dusky to yellow flanks and undertail, dull white throat and breast, no wings bars.
+It has a large bill with a visible hook at end of upper bill, same identifying features seen in other vireos.
+Gray head, white eyebrows and face, with dark eyeline and mustache.
+Greenish back and tail, dusky to yellow flanks and undertail, dull white throat and breast, no wing bars.

 Voice: Nasal sounding, similar sounds to other vireo types, multiple call notes, more pressing than the Red-eyed Vireo.
-Prefers staying high in tree when singing and in its search for insects.
+It prefers staying high in tree when singing and in its search for insects.

 Nesting: Three to five white eggs, speckled with brown or black spots.
 Suspended from a fork in branches of trees.
 The nest is composed of strips of wood bark, plant fibres and lined with fine grasses and spiderwebs.

 |B L||W W||W||Family||Latin Name|